morganthrapp/Pylons-lang/README.md

 1. Taking command line input with `i`.
 1. Set the stack pointer to a specific location `;(value or block)`.
 Zero indexed.
 1. Functions with `f(name)(body)@`.
 Uses `.` for args that get replaced with the top of the stack left to right.
 Not super stable right now.
 Ex. `2fA2+@ == [4]`
+1. Sum the stack with `s`.
+Sets the stack equal to the sum of the stack.
+1. Append the length of the stack with `l`.
+Sets the stack equal to the length of the stack before this command.
+1. Clear the stack with `x`.
+1. Discard the top of the stack with `,`.
+1. Get the top/bottom of the stack with `t` and `b` respectively.
+Sets the stack/variable to the top/bottom of the stack.